elastic/eui/src-docs/src/views/provider/provider.md

 <EuiProvider colorMode={isDark ? 'dark' : 'light'} />
 ```

-It is not recommended to recreate the functionality of **EuiProvider** by composing its constituant parts.
+It is not recommended to recreate the functionality of **EuiProvider** by composing its constituent parts.
 More context, functionality, and configurations will be added to **EuiProvider** in future releases.
 Nested instances of [**EuiThemeProvider**](/#/theming/theme-provider), however, are valid.

 ## Global reset